nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 To set up OTBR on the i.MX MPU platform, you need to do three steps:

 step1.
-Sync with the current time.

-    $ date -s "2023-03-23 23:23"

-step2.
 Save the Wi-Fi SSID and password to a file.

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-Step3.
+Step2.
 Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on the i.MX MPU Platform.

 #### For i.MX93 EVK + IW612 platform: